shimazadeh/Ft_linear_regression/README.md

-# DataScience x linear_regression | 42Paris
+# DataScience | linear_regression from Scratch | 42Paris
 ## Objective
-To create a linear regression function, train the model on the given dataset, save generated indexes and use them to predict car price depending on it's mileage.
+To create a modular linear regression model from scratch, train the model on the given dataset, save generated indexes and use them to predict car price depending on it's mileage.

 ## Requirements
 Before running the program, make sure you have the following dependencies installed: